Fardin2689/Task_Management/README.md

 ## Future tasks

-1- Adding status to any task [Open, In Progress and Done] 2- Search Based on status
+1- Adding status to any task [Open, In Progress and Done].\
+2- Search Based on status.\
 3- Validating data